dundd2/Game-Development-Project1-Fall-Guin/readme.md

 11. **User Interface**: Includes entry UI, instructions, and exit UI with game outcomes.

 ## Installation
+A playable .exe version has been created and is available for demo purposes.

-To play the game on Windows, download the executable (.exe) file from the repository.
+Download the executable (.exe) file from the repository to play the game on Windows.
 No Unity installation is required.

 ## Resources Used